arition/jellyfin-plugin-ignore/README.md

 # Jellyfin Ignore Plugin

-Super simple plugin to ignore files based on `.jellyfinignore`.
+This plugin allows for the exclusion of files based on the specifications outlined in the `.jellyfinignore` file.